hmc-cs-mpalanker/EIJA/README.md

-# Shakespeare Script Editor
+Shakespeare Script Editor

-This project was initially created by Mahlet Melaku, Holly Mitchell, Lee Norgaard, Crystal Xiang for Prof. Benjamin Wiedermann, and it was continued by Evan Amason, Israel Jones, Jake Palanker, and Ashley Schmit for Prof. Ambereen Dadabhoy.

-The HMC Shakespeare Script editor makes the editing process easier by providing all of Shakespeare’s plays in a single location.
-It also provides the means for cutting the plays with click and drag strikethrough.
-The format for editing in the HMC Shakespeare Script Editor also maintains the original formatting of the plays, and it provides a navigation bar for ease of access.
-Users can create an account which is used to store of their edits in a convenient central location.
+This project builds on previous year's work to create a collaborative Shakespeare script editor.
+Often in theater productions it is useful to be able to cut down a play as they span multiple acts and scenes.
+At the 5C's, various literature classes reenact Shakespeare plays.
+In its current state, students suggest edits to these plays via Google Docs.
+With students (organized into groups) editing multiple plays, it becomes difficult to keep track of the various Google docs.
+Furthermore, the course instructor, has little control over what is edited and feels removed from the students' work.
+Our script editing software seeks to address these issues.
+At a high level, our software provides an environment to edit plays and ensure instructor control over edits made.
+This makes it easier for the instructor to keep track of changes made by groups.

-## Architecture
+Architecture

-### Database

-We store all of our data in an SQL database, using SQLite3.
-The data is organized in a hierarchical setup with the highest level being Plays, and the lowest being individual Words.
-This allows us to quickly gather all the sub-components from any size division.

-e.g. all Scenes in Act 2

-e.g. all lines from Act 2 Scene 3

-e.g. all words from Act 2 Scene 3 Line 55

-This data structure is used to construct the display of the individual plays, collect analytics, and generate scripts.
-Words struck from the script are attached to Edits, via the “Cuts” relationship.
-This means in our database there is a “Cuts” table whose elements consist of an edit id and a word id, one for each word cut in each edit.
-Words themselves store their contained text (besides metadata like id, time created, etc), and edits store the user id associated with them (as well as metadata).

-Here are some examplse of rails SQL querries we make in our app, and a description of what they do. (these might not all be the most efficient way of doing this task, and doing further research into SQL would be encuraged

-	Cut.where(:edit_id => @edit.id).pluck(:word_id).to_a.to_set
-This command asks that we 'pluck' the word_id atribute from all cuts which are associated with the current edit we're on. we then convert this to a set (by way of converting it to an array) for faster lookup time

-	Line.joins(:scene).left_outer_joins(:words).where(:scene_id => @scene.id).select("words.id as wordid, lines.number as lineNum, *").order(:number)
-This command is a real mess, but what it does is join together lines, scenes, and words.
-We then ask it to select atrributes of the words and lines. we also only want to include lines which are included in the current scene.
+DataBase

+All of the data is stored in an SQL database, using SQLite3.
+The data is organized such that plays and words form the highest and lowest form of data representation.
+There also exists connections between play data, user data and edits made to the play.
+All these features come together with our collaboration features that dynamically tracks edits made by a user, either as an individual or as part of a group, making edits to a play.

-### Parsing
+Parsing

+The following content is taken from the README.md of Team EIJA.
 We populate our database by parsing through a set of XML files from Folgers using the Nokogiri ruby gem.
 Our parsing system lives in the seeds.rb file which can be called to fill our database.
 Given a hardcoded list of file paths to parse through, it moves through the play looping in the following pattern (Acts -> Scenes -> Lines -> Words).
-Must of the code for this parsing program came from the group before us, so we don’t know much about it’s functionality, just its output.
 Since parsing is only done on every play once, then that data is saved in the database, we haven’t worked at improving runtime performance at all.

-### Cutting
+Cutting

-Cuts are made using Javascript, and minimally JQuery, because the code from previous teams primarily used pure Javascript.
-The two objects on the page which can be cut are words and stage directions.
-The scripting for this is really the most “run-time” related component, because it’s the part of the app that the users will actively interact with the most.
-The primary tasks that this component must complete are:
-Adding line-through to the HTML elements in the play script Informing the database that these words have been cut/uncut Informing the database of cuts to the script is done with JQuery’s AJAX, an asynchronous call function.
-A table of cuts/removal of cuts is saved in a local cache, until the user presses a save button, at which point the table is sent to the “new edit page” via an AJAX call, and a “Cut” is created between each word and the edit currently open.
-The advantage of caching changes instead of sending them as they happen is that we don’t have to slow the user down until they’re done, and also avoids some issues with double saving of cuts that can happen when requests are sent at any time in any order.
+Edits made to the play (as cuts and uncuts to words in the play are executed by tracking the wordID associated for individual words, sending the payload to the server and making the corresponding cuts.
+In order to improve the runtime of the application, once the page is loaded, edits are made via JQuery’s AJAX, an asynchronous call function.
+Furthermore, play data is loaded specific to a scene of the play.
+This improves the overall runtime of the application, as opposed to loading the entire play.

-### Prerequisites
+Prerequisites

-While the general Prereqs are the same, how to get them differs depending on the operating system
+Credits to team EIJA for installation guidelines.

-The major components that need to be installed are: ruby ruby bundler rails sqlite3 node.js
+The major components that need to be installed are: ruby, ruby bundler, rails and sqlite3

-For help on installing these components we've included a few guides below

-#### Debian systems (such as Ubuntu)
-1. install the following packages ruby ruby-dev ruby-bundler build-essential libsqlite3-dev zlib1g-dev nodejs
-2. this can be done with a package manager (in this example we use aptitude) with a command such as this one:
-`sudo apt-get update && sudo apt-get install ruby ruby-dev ruby-bundler build-essential libsqlite3-dev zlib1g-dev nodejs`

-#### Mac OSX
+MAC OSX

 Using homebrew (https://brew.sh/) install ruby and rbenv.
 If you already have a working rails installation you can skip most of these steps just make sure to have installed sqlite3 through brew.
 Info for this section loving stolen with credit from this awesome guide: https://gorails.com/setup/osx/10.13-high-sierra

-1. `brew install rbenv ruby-build`
+1. brew install rbenv ruby-build
-2. `echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile source ~/.bash_profile`
+2. echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile source ~/.bash_profile
-3. `rbenv install 2.4.2`
+3. rbenv install 2.4.2
-4. `rbenv global 2.4.2`
+4. rbenv global 2.4.2
-5. `gem install rails -v 5.1.4`
+5. gem install rails -v 5.1.4
-6. `rbenv rehash`
+6. rbenv rehash
-7. `brew install sqlite3`
+7. brew install sqlite3

-#### Windows
-Due to the…. more fun aspects of getting development packages installed on windows in this section we just link to other guides which should install the same prereqs we need.
-1. If you’re on windows 10 and are willing to install the developmental linux subsystem this guide seems to do a good job: https://gorails.com/setup/windows/10
-2. Alternatively here is a good guide with a more windows-y approach: http://blog.teamtreehouse.com/installing-rails-5-windows

-	In addition to this tutorial, although it is not necessary for launching the project, it may be worthwhile to download sqlite command line tools.
-They can be downloaded from this page (under Precompiled Binaries for Windows): https://www.sqlite.org/download.html .
-Unzip this folder somewhere you can find it, then open it, and then open the folder in that folder, then right click on any file here, click "Properties", and copy the location listed on the general tab.
-	Then, open file explorer, right click your pc and selected "Properties", then "Advanced system settings", "Environment variables".
-Under system variables find Path, click edit, then new, and paste the location you saved earlier.
-Then hit OK on every window open.
-3. Setting up a rails environment on windows is a wonky and very personal process.
-No single guide will get everything working and avoid all potential bugs.
-4. If given a choice, I would recommend either installing the linux subsystem or installing an ubuntu partition on your machine.

-### Gems
+Gems

-jQuery-Rails: Used to provide the functionality of the jQuery library in the Javascript chunks on each view.

 Nokogiri: An XML parser that is used to parse the Folger's Shakespeare texts and put the words, scenes, and Ac